GaelLemus/GaelLemus.github.io/index.md

 * Lab 1

-  The very first lab is one of my faovrite labs.
+  The very first lab is one of my favorite labs.
 This is due to how much I learned about the terminal and linux.
 By learning how to use the terminal, I also learned the very basics which allowed me to do the rest of the labs.

 * Lab 7 Part 2